adamamsmith/valr-matching-engine/README.md

     * For example the `MarketOrder`s, `LimitOrder`s, and `Level`s could be managed by corresponding `Object Pool`s (although I haven't done something like this before).
 2. Actually implement the code to use `Hazelcast` so that the Verticles can be deployed on an architecture optimized for performance.
 3. Implement authentication for the placement and cancellation of orders.
+4. Add a `decimalPlaces` parameter to the `BaseOrderBook` so that each market can consistent rounding to that accuracy.
-4. Track orders submitted by a user so that their status can be queried.
+5. Track orders submitted by a user so that their status can be queried.
-5. Analyse how the orderbook is used in a production environment and tweak implementation for efficiency.
+6. Analyse how the orderbook is used in a production environment and tweak implementation for efficiency.
 For example if there is better knowledge about the pattern of order placements you could edit the data structures used to accommodate this.

 ## Interacting with the Application